DreamOfTheRedChamber/think-bigger/projectBigDataProcessingPipeline.md

 	- A great example of how that can come as a surprise is a common Cassandra anti-pattern of a queue.
 You could model a simple first-in-first-out queue in Cassandra by using its dynamic columns.
 You add new entries to the queue by appending new columns, and you remove jobs from the queue by deleting columns.
 With a small scale and low volume of writes, this solution seems to work perfectly, but as you keep adding and deleting columns, your performance will begin to degrade dramatically.
 Although both inserts and deletes are perfectly fine and Cassandra purges old deleted data using its background compaction mechanism, it does not particularly like workloads with a such high rate of deletes (in this case, 50 percent of the operations are deletes).

 ### Data model
+* Basically, in Each data entry has three parts: rowKey, columnKey and value.
 * Level1: row_key
 	- Namely hashkey
 	- Could not perform range query